Hybrid Illinois Device for Research and Applications: Center for Plasma Material-Interactions (2014–present)

-With W7-X operations starting in 2014, the space occupied by WEGA and its power systems was taking up much needed real-estate for the Thompson Scattering system and a cryogenic pellet injection system.
+With W7-X operations starting in 2014, the space occupied by WEGA and its power systems was taking up much needed real-estate for the Thomson Scattering system and a cryogenic pellet injection system.
 During the 2013 SOFE conference, Daniel Andruczyk, a former Post-Doc on WEGA, met with some former colleagues and it was suggested that the University of Illinois could potentially take WEGA to the USA.
 After a year of negotiating between the director of the Center for Plasma Material Interactions, David Ruzic, the university and IPP, the funds were secured to make it happen.
 Andruczyk was brought on to lead the project of dismantling and shipping WEGA to the Urbana-Champaign Campus in Illinois.
 Upon arrival the Machine was renamed the Hybrid Illinois Device for Research and Applications.
 The Hybrid part being that it still has the tokamak capabilities, not only the stellarator ones.

 It took nearly 8 weeks over the autumn of 2014 of dismantling the device in Germany and was packed and shipped to the US in October.
 By early 4 November shipping containers worth of fusion device arrived by flat bed-truck to the University of Illinois at the Center for Plasma Material Interactions.
 Aside from lab personnel, the universities facilities and services division were heavily involved in helping to off load, move in and assemble much of the larger, heavier components.
 Construction began in earnest with the transformers and rectifiers for the helical and toroidal magnetic coils moving in first.
 Once these were established then the base was brought in and the yokes, center-stack, half-tori and vertical field coils all installed over the next ten days.

 HIDRA foremost is an educational tool for training future fusion scientists and engineers.
 Everything with the machine is done such that students can use it.
 The control system was written by senior undergrad and grad students and allows the machine to be controlled from one computer via a LabView program.
 This also sends out the trigger signals that are needed to fire the various data acquisition and diagnostic systems.
 HIDRA essentially can be controlled and run by a single person.

-Current Status and Research

-HIDRA currently is routinely operating at least 1–2 days a week.
-Typical plasma shots have durations running from 40 - 1000 s long using a mixture of gases, helium, hydrogen, deuterium and mixtures of hydrogen/helium.
-Argon and Neon are also possible along with the occasional nitrogen discharge.
-The current director of HIDRA is Associate Research Professor Dr. Daniel Andruczyk with 2 other professors affiliated with HIDRA.
-There are 3 graduate students and 4 undergraduate students doing research with HIDRA.
-A material analysis tool (HIDRA-MAT) has also been installed and commissioned to do plasma material interaction studies.
-An extensive collaboration has developed around the device with members from around the US and the world contributing to the device.